akazemian/Decoding-Mental-State/README.md

 ## Wrapping up

 The original study used feature engineering and classical machine learning models for this task.
-They found that with 44 features and classical classifiers such as Bayesian Networks, Support Vector Machines and Random Forests, they could obtain an overall accuracy of around  87%.
+They found that with 44 features and classical classifiers such as Bayesian Networks, Support Vector Machines and Random Forests, an overall accuracy of around  87% was attained.

 In this project, a score of 83% was achieved with no feature extraction and minimal processing.
-This score would likely increase with further hyperparameter tuning.
-The aim of this project was to demonstrate the performance of deep learning for decoding brain activity.
+This score would likely increase with further hyperparameter tuning (including the optimizer, learning rate, batchsize, number of epochs).
+The aim of this project was to simply demonstrate the performance of deep learning for decoding brain activity.
 One of the known limitations of deep learning is the amount of data required for training.
 It is only expected to achieve a lower accuracy with limited data.
 On the other hand, commercial grade EEG headbands are not as reliable as 128 channel headsets used in research labs.
-However, as more neurtech startups emerge, commercial eeg devices are gaining popularity amongst researchers due to their ease of use and affordability.
+However, as more neurotech startups emerge, commercial EEG devices are gaining popularity amongst researchers due to their ease of use and affordability.
 Hence, there is growing interest in creating models that work well with these devices.